ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 And its not just ignoring something simple here and there.
 I'll literally put off important activities in my life that I need to do to stay alive.
 More times than I'm willing to admit I'll put off laundry or avoid taking a shower.

 To be fair, many of these are challenges for other reasons.
-Sometimes its because I physically can't stand up well so doing it for a for a long time in the shower is hard.
+Sometimes it is because I physically can't stand up well so doing it for a for a long time in the shower is hard.
 Or carrying heavy things up and down the stairs to the washing machine ends up being difficult.

 On many days I'm happy to get out of bed, get dressed, and do something productive on the computer.
-The only thing I can reliably do is go to the bathroom, even if I have to lean against the wall thru the hall way.
+The only thing I can reliably do is go to the bathroom, even if I have to lean against the wall while going thru the hall way.
 So avoiding important tasks even when I can do these things, means I can't be as effective as I should be.
+While this is not always the case (and some recent health experiments have improved this measurably), I go in and out of these states often that making use of my productive times is important.

 For example, this past week I've had 4 different important tasks I should be doing (one of them writing this document), but yesterday I spent 4 hours making a weird how-to video about a no-bake prebiotic cookies.
-This was good because it helped me see if I was up for doing a physical task (thus testing a health experiment).
+This was good because it helped me see if I was up for doing a physical task (thus testing the health experiment).
 And I ended up with a few days of healthy breakfasts I wont have to worry about...
 But it wasn't at all what I had planned on working on that night.
 It was spur of the moment and while fun, not really the best use of my time.

 Why I felt the need to make a video of it?
 I have no idea.
-My excuse is that it made it fun and interesting so I could finish making cookies, but it seems silly in retrospect.
-Sometimes my life seems to be just a series of chaotic activities like that with long spans of doing nothing in between.
+My excuse is that the video made it fun and interesting so I could finish making the cookies, but it seems silly in retrospect.
+Sometimes my life feels to be just a series of chaotic activities like that, with long spans of doing nothing in between.

 I'd like to be able to focus on my actual goals more.

 #### 1.2 Successes so far